Annual Flu vaccination: 2018-2019

 Frequently asked questions and info

 Is the flu vaccine recommended for my child?

 Annual flu vaccination is recommended for all children ages 6 months and up.
 For infants less than 6 months old, those around them (parents, caregivers) should receive the vaccine.
 If you would like more information about the risks and benefits of the flu vaccine, we've included a more in depth discussion of the pros and cons following these FAQs below.

 Should we do the nasal or the injection?

 Injection/shot - this is just like other shots you're accustomed to.
 It is a preservative-free, inactivated virus vaccine (no live virus).
-It is the only option this year, but it is a very good option - it is more effective, has slightly fewer side effects, and works great for children and adults of all ages above 6 months old.
+It is a great option this year - it is effective, has slightly fewer side effects, and works great for children and adults of all ages above 6 months old.
 We use the quadrivalent, preservative-free option at our clinic.

 How many doses does my child need this year?

 For children less than 9 years old, immunity doesn't built up until they've had at least 2 flu vaccines at some point.
 So if they haven't yet had those first two, they need two this year to jump-start the engine, so to speak.
 Every year after that, or for any child aged 9 years and older, only 1 dose is needed.
 Here's a simple guide on what your child needs this year:

 Only 1 dose.

 If your child has had at least two doses of flu vaccine (cumulatively) at some point, they only need 1 this year.